Board of Trustees

 Diplomatic Representative of the Aga Khan Development Network in the Kyrgyz Republic

 Dr Shamsh Kassim-Lakha is the Chairman of the Board of the University of Central Asia (UCA).
-Since 2014 and until the appointment of UCA’s Rector, he is responsible for leading the planning, building and operation of the campuses and programmes of the University across all three of its Founding States.
+From June 2014 to September 2018, he was responsible for leading the planning, building and operation of the campuses and programmes of the University across all three of its Founding States.

 Dr Kassim-Lakha has a long association with UCA.
 He served as co-chair of the Commission on the Establishment of an International Institution of Higher Education, a distinguished panel of international and regional members who in 1988 developed the concept for the University.
 In 2000, he was involved in the negotiations of the International Treaty that led to UCA’s establishment by the governments of Tajikistan, the Kyrgyz Republic and Kazakhstan, and His Highness the Aga Khan.
 In 2014, Dr Kassim-Lakha was appointed Diplomatic Representative of the Aga Khan Development Network to the Kyrgyz Republic.